Defining Bullying

 • Involves inappropriate sexual comments, gestures, intentions or sharing sexual images.

-• May overlap with sexual harassment and requires safeguarding action especially as abuse and grooming are criminal acts.
+• May require safeguarding action especially as abuse and grooming are criminal acts.

 • Example: Making lewd remarks about a child’s appearance or pressuring them to share images.